 Previously, Dr. Wilson was dean of the School of Medicine and vice president for health sciences at Creighton University, president of the Texas Tech University Health Sciences Center, and, concurrently, chancellor of the University of Colorado Denver and chair of the Board of Directors of University of Colorado Hospital.
 Immediately prior to joining the NIH, Dr. Wilson chaired the Board of Directors of Charles R. Drew University of Medicine and Science and was acting president during part of that time.
 Under Dr. Wilson's leadership, the university regained full institutional accreditation and stabilized its finances.

 Dr. Wilson's research has focused on glaucoma and blindness in populations from the Caribbean to West Africa.
 He holds elected memberships in the Institute of Medicine of the National Academy of Sciences, the Glaucoma Research Society and the American Ophthalmological Society.
-He has served on the executive committee of the NIH-funded Ocular Hypertension Treatment Study and currently chairs the Data Monitoring and Oversight Committee of the NIH-funded Los Angeles Latino Eye Study.
+He has served on the executive committee of the NIH-funded Ocular Hypertension Treatment Study and chaired the Data Monitoring and Oversight Committee of the NIH-funded Los Angeles Latino Eye Study.
 He currently chairs the Data Monitoring and Oversight Committee of the African American Eye Disease Study.
 Dr. Wilson was a member of the advisory councils of both NIMHD and the former National Center for Research Resources, as well as the NIH Director's Working Group on Diversity in the Biomedical Research Workforce.
 He serves, or has served, on the governing boards of many national organizations including the Association of Public and Land-Grant Universities, Coalition of Urban Serving Universities, American International Health Alliance, Association of Academic Health Centers, and the Association of American Medical Colleges (AAMC).